wozniakpl/create-tox-app/README.md

 # create-tox-app

-A small script to setup a tox environment with `setup.py`, formatting, linting and tests.
+A small script to set up a tox environment with `setup.py`, formatting, linting and tests.

 It does this:
 ```